PJM Glossary

 Hertz (Hz)

-Electricity system frequency is measured in Hertz (Hz).
+Electricity system frequency is measured in hertz (Hz).
 Frequency measures 60 Hz in U.S. electric markets and 50 Hz in those in Europe.

 Hub

-A group of more than one individual bus into a regional pricing node (pnode) developed to produce a stable price signal in the Energy Market and other various systems and Markets within PJM.
+A group of more than one individual bus into a regional pricing node (pnode) developed to produce a stable price signal in the Energy Market and other various systems and markets within PJM.

 Human Performance

 How people do what they do in order to accomplish goals and achieve results.
-The goal of Human Performance is to reduce the frequency of human error and prevent human errors from becoming negative events.
+The goal of Human Performance is to reduce the frequency of human error and prevent human error from becoming negative events.

 I